 Addressing Threats to GPS/GNSS

 The potential vulnerabilities of the military’s dependence on Global Positioning System (GPS) and Global Navigation Satellite System (GNSS) data are driving demand for new deployed approaches for detecting threats.
-In GPS/GNSS-denied environments, ensuring accurate Position, Navigation and Timing (PNT) information is delivered to the warfighter is absolutely critical.
+In GPS/GNSS-denied environments, ensuring accurate Positioning, Navigation and Timing (PNT) information is delivered to the warfighter is absolutely critical.

 Curtiss-Wright is developing rugged subsystems that deliver A-PNT services, designed to compensate for the loss of GPS/GNSS data and provide an alternative resource that enables GPS data to be trusted if an adversary attempts to deliver spoofed PNT data.
 With data derived from the combination of a Ground Based GPS Receiver Application Module (GB-GRAM), Inertial Navigation System (INS), Chip Scale Atomic Clock (CSAC), and other Complementary PNT services, Curtiss-Wright A-PNT solutions help enable the warfighter to establish “Assured PNT truth.”
 Learn more in our Bringing Assured Positioning, Navigation, and Timing to the Field: Why a Holistic Approach is Needed white paper.

 Proven Technology for Trusted PNT